jladuval/TheGreatLutonMystery/README.md

 ====================
 This is a murder mystery party written over the course of a few months.

-I'm opening this up for people to use and contribute to, as it seems like a waste to let it die after only playing it once.
+I'm opening this up for people to use and improve however they like, as it seems like a waste to let it die after only playing it once.

-File format is .odt so github doesn't display
+File format is .odt.
+This was partially chosen because of the fact that github won't display it so guests can't inadvertently stumble upon this repo and browse through the characters.

 Players: 27 playable characters + 2 hosts